 - the Disclosure Policy is effectively implemented across all business units and corporate functions; and

-- information of a material nature is accumulated and communicated to senior management, including the Chief Executive Officer, the President and Chief Operating Officer, the Senior Vice President, Finance and Chief Financial Officer and the Senior Vice President, Capital Markets, to allow timely decisions on required disclosures and certification.
+- information of a material nature is accumulated and communicated to senior management, including the President and Chief Executive Officer, the Senior Vice President and Chief Operating Officer, the Senior Vice President and Chief Financial Officer and the Senior Vice President, Business Development and Capital Markets, to allow timely decisions on required disclosures and certification.

 To review prior to issuance or submission to the Audit Committee (or other appropriate committee of the Board of Directors) or Board of Directors:

 - annual and interim filings, management information circulars, material change reports, annual information forms, and any other information filed with securities regulators;